iamromulan/quectel-rgmii-toolkit/README.md

-# 2 Original README.md files
+# The 2 Original README.md files